humphreymbugua/RSA-Factoring-Challenge/README.md

 # RSA Factoring Challenge :cat:
-This repo is just an attempt to read in and factorize a file of numbers.
+This repo is an attempt to read in and factorize a file of numbers.

 ## Description of what each file shows:
 * factors - the program to factorize (Usage: time ./factors tests/test00)